Akia Eggleston: Missing Baltimore Mom Was 8 Months Pregnant, Vanished Before Baby Shower — FBI Hits Dead End

 “We have had some information to come in and we’ve checked out those leads.
 Unfortunately, none of those things have panned out,” Baltimore City Police Chief Stanley Brandford told WBAL TV News last week, when the $25,000 reward was announced.

-According to a report in October by WJZ, when police went to search Eggleston’s apartment Baltimore’s Cherry Hill neighborhood, they found the residence almost entirely cleaned out.
+According to a report in October by WJZ, when police went to search Eggleston’s apartment in Baltimore’s Cherry Hill neighborhood, they found the residence almost entirely cleaned out.
 As a result, they initially believed that Eggleston had vanished on purpose, of her own accord.
 But they have since revised their theory.

 #WJZ The FBI offers a $25K reward to find Akia Eggleston who was 8 months pregnant when she went missing in May from Baltimore.
 Details at 11. pic.twitter.com/8g9n2nGLby